vcmi/vcmi/docs/players/Installation_Android.md

 ### I imported game data files, but music in game is missing

-**Solution:** Try to run data import again or copy Mp3 folder from Heroes III manually to Android/data/is.xyz.vcmi/files/vcmi-data/Mp3
+**Solution:** Try to run data import again or place Mp3 folder from Heroes III manually to Android/data/is.xyz.vcmi/files/vcmi-data/Mp3

 ### I installed google play version, but have a problem while installing daily builds